 Blogging gives you the opportunity to share your voice with the world and write freely about a topic you’re passionate about or at least interested in, without being the center of attention and most importantly without even leaving the comfort of your home.

-It’s also a hobby that lets introverts talk about themselves and their feelings easily, they can seek emotional support from their readers without barriers, which is extremely hard to do in real life.
+It’s also a that lets introverts talk about themselves and their feelings easily, they can seek emotional support from their readers without barriers, which is extremely hard to do in real life.

 I personally see it as a therapeutic suitable career as an if you’re willing to put the effort to make it so. and it actually can turn into a profitable business to do on the side when you have or give the opportunity for a more